 3. Targets are posted in designated target frames or target holder.

 4. Targets are not to be hung from baffles or posts or closer than 7 yards – the closest baffle to the target line.

-5. Unspent ammo and cases may be placed in the appropriate boxes on the line.
+5. Unspent ammo and cases will be placed in the appropriate boxes on the line unless taken home.

 6. Pistol with standard pistol calibers only – pistol with traditional rifle cartridges MUST use the rifle range.

 7. All range lights will be turned off when nobody is on the range or in the impact area.

 8. .22 Long Rifle rim fire and air guns are the only rifles that may be used on the pistol range.